[This post has now been superseded by this one, reflecting the changes from 19 July 2021]

 The care home and visitor should also agree any other relevant arrangements – for example, when and how often the visitor will come to the home, and communal areas such as staff rest areas that the visitor should not enter.
 Care homes may want to consider what access to refreshments may be necessary.

 It is a good idea that these sorts of arrangements and any necessary training is written down and agreed between the care home manager and the visitor.
 Clinical care and medical tasks such as the administering of medication and physiotherapy remains the responsibility of the care home.

 Section 2.3 addresses outdoor and ‘screened’ visits, the key message being that:

-We also want to provide opportunities for each resident to see more than just the single named visitor or essential care giver.
+We also want to provide opportunities for each resident to see more than just the named visitors or essential care giver.
 It is important that these visits are facilitated in a way that reduces the risks to visitors, residents and staff.

 Care homes should therefore continue to enable visits in COVID-secure ways, such as those set out below (including behind substantial screens, in designated visiting pods, behind windows or outdoors)

 We recognise that providers themselves are best placed to decide how such visits happen in practice, considering the needs and wellbeing of individual residents, and the given layout and facilities of the care home.